|

 Have you ever found yourself in the above scenario?
 Do you feel as though you've got time for yourself only during the weekends?
 Welcome then to the main characteristic of modern life: lack of time.

-Factors which contribute to the lack of time
+Factors that contribute to the lack of time

 Those of us who hold a full-time job may find that the amount of time available for ourselves every day is already greatly reduced - all the more if you add the commuting time on top.

-Besides, if you are a woman you may also find that you spend a certain amount of time daily in cleaning and cooking, or caring for your kids (even though roles are changing, typically it's still the woman who dedicates more time than the man to those tasks).
+Besides, if you are a woman you may also find that you spend a certain amount of time daily in cleaning and cooking, or caring for your kids (even though roles are changing, in many societies it's still the woman who dedicates more time than the man to those tasks, on average).

 So it's no wonder that you may not be able to take on hobbies or creative activities even if you want to - where in your busy week could you possibly fit one more thing?